 But this rise needs to be put in context.
 “The film market peaked in 2003 with 960 million rolls of film, today it represents roughly 2% of that,” said Manny Almeida, president of Fujifilm’s imaging division in North America in a Time interview in 2017.

-Even so, only last week Fujifilm announced they were bringing back black and white film just 12 months after killing it off - so the comeback is still alive.
+Even so, last year Fujifilm announced they were bringing back black and white film just 12 months after killing it off - so the comeback is still alive.

 Could Kodachrome also rise from the ashes?
 The complex chemistry needed for its development undoubtedly mean that this is one film that we won't see being re-introduced.
 But we may still dream of a miracle revival…